orcfax/docs/editorialGuide.md

 * Understanding Orcfax validation
 * Orcfax update # -- The subject of the update
 * Orcfax architecture overview

+>Sample
+>
+>As we draw closer to the mainnet launch of the Orcfax v1 solution, our team has
+>been working hard to ensure that the upgraded protocol delivers some exciting
+>new features.
+>
+>Not only will the v1 protocol leverage a new streamlined datum, but Orcfax will
+>also be able to bundle multiple feeds within a single transaction.
+The new
+>on-chain datum prioritizes integrator needs by limiting its size to the bare
+>minimum needed for oracle feed consumption by their smart contracts and
+>scripts.
+At the same time, this structure still provides the highest quality
+>provenance and contextual data within the oracle industry by leveraging
+>Cardano’s unique transaction metadata sidecar (aka. txMetadata) feature and
+>links out to each datum’s full audit log package stored on the Arweave network.
+>Furthermore, Orcfax allows integrators to request custom bundles of feeds, and
+>for those feeds to be published in the same transaction.
+This results in
+>significant transaction fee savings.

 ### Instructive documentation